 10-week stormwater repair project begins in Littleton: What drivers need to know

-Starting Monday, drivers in part of the Denver metro area may notice some changes to their usual route as the city begins a major stormwater repair project.
+Starting Monday, drivers in Littleton may notice some changes to their usual route as the city begins a major stormwater repair project expected to go through August.

 View CBS News In